-This Network offers to female Researchers the opportunity to interact and network with other women in the science and medical fields.
+This network offers to female researchers the opportunity for interaction and connectingwith other women in the science and medical fields.
 They warmly invite you to a casual get-together with interesting and diverse speakers.
-Their guests start by introducing themselves and then share their career journey and how they manage a work-life balance.
-Afterwards, there is the opportunity to ask questions, network and learn about the options available for you to further your career.
-For more Information please contact Nadja Rotte (Nadja.firstname.lastname@example.org).
+Guests start by introducing themselves, sharing their career journey and how they manage a fullfilling work-life balance.
+Afterwards, there is the opportunity to ask questions, to network and to learn about the options available for you to sustainably develop your career.

-• 08.11.2018: PD Dr. Neuhaus, Dr. Schubert
+• 08.11.2018: PD Dr. rer. nat.
+Neuhaus, Dr. med.
+Schubert

-• 10.12.2018: Prof. Jahnukainen, PD Dr. Nordhoff
+• 10.12.2018: Prof. Dr. med.
+Jahnukainen, PD Dr. rer. nat.
+Nordhoff

 Women in Science

-"Women in Science (WiS) is a network of female PhD students from CiM labs.
+Women in Science (WiS) is a network of female PhD students from CiM labs.
 WiS invites renowned female scientists from across the globe to Münster.
-Invited scientists present their work within the “Pioneers in Cell Dynamics and Imaging” lecture series, and the network organises informal exchanges with the speakers to get insight into some of the prevalent challenges, discuss career decisions and offer guidance, especially for female scientists in-the-making.
+Invited scientists present their work within the 'Pioneers in Cell Dynamics and Imaging' lecture series, and the network organises informal exchanges with the speakers to get insight into some of the prevalent challenges, discuss career decisions and offer guidance, especially for female scientists in-the-making.
 WiS encourages students from different disciplines to participate, growing the team further.
-Regular meetings take place on the first Wednesday of each month."
-For more Information please send an email to email@example.com.
+Regular meetings take place on the first Wednesday of each month.

 Ursula von Euch Stiftung

-There is a special fellowship from the Ursula von Euch Stiftung at the university that supports the contribution and career of more female scientists with children in science.
+There is a special fellowship from the ''Ursula von Euch Stiftung'' at the university that supports the contribution and career of more female scientists with children in science.
 It is applicable to female PhD students, post-docs and scientists within the departments of biology, medicine etc. They provide financial support to manage childcare, household and scientific work.
-Please find more information in the link below:
+Please find more information here.